 This is an overview of my planning and preparation for the Drakensberg Grand Traverse.
 Please see separate posts on my experience on the Drakensberg Grand Traverse and my packlist for the Drakensberg Grand Traverse.

-Planning my Drakensberg Grand Traverse
+- Step 2: Validate my Drakensberg Grand Traverse plans.

 Before we start: the Drakensberg Grand Traverse